 - Attraction passes, entry tickets, or reservations

 Discover the unexpected charm and rich history of the Windy City with this combined tour of Chicago’s Millennium Park and Riverwalk!
-Capture a photo with the renowned Cloud Gate sculpture and escape the city’s hustle in its most iconic park.
-Afterwards, enjoy a leisurely walk along the scenic riverside, marvel at Chicago’s distinctive architecture, and…
+Capture a photo by the renowned Cloud Gate sculpture and escape the city’s hustle in its most iconic park.
+Next, enjoy a leisurely walk along the scenic riverside, marvel at Chicago’s distinctive architecture, and uncover…

-Purchase once and enjoy for a full year!
+Purchase once and use it for an entire year!
 Perfect for extended stays and return visits over the next 12 months.

 Please note, this is not an entrance ticket.
-Verify opening hours prior to your visit.
+Verify opening hours before your visit.

 - How To Access: After booking, you’ll get an email and text with setup instructions and password (search “audio tour” in emails and texts). • Download the separate tour app by Action • Enter the password sent by email and text. • MUST download the tour while in strong wifi/cellular. • Works offline after download.